 At this point the carnitas should be fork tender and shred easily to the touch.
 Allow the pork to cool slightly, the transfer with a slotted spoon to a mixing bowl or large cutting board, then shred the meat.
 You can pull it or simply press down on it lightly with a fork.

-Tacos De Carnitas In A Slow Cooker
+How To Make Carnitas In A Slow Cooker

 To make carnitas in a slow cooker, follow instructions through the browning of the pork and the onions.
 Next, transfer both to a slow cooker.
-Add remaining ingredients (chicken stock or beer, citrus zest and juice, and a couple bay leaves), then cover and cook on low for 8-10 hours or on high for 4-6 hours.
+Add remaining ingredients (chicken broth or beer, citrus zest and juice, and a couple bay leaves), then cover and cook on low for 8-10 hours or on high for 4-6 hours.

 Whether you make pulled pork tacos in a dutch oven or in a slow cooker, once it’s shredded, you can either return it to the liquid to keep it super moist, or place it on a rimmed parchment-lined baking sheet, then crisp under a broiler for a few minutes.
 Personal preference!

 Can Carnitas Be Made Ahead?

 Oh, absolutely!
 Pulled pork in a dutch oven is a great meal prep friendly recipe!
 You can make the pulled pork on a Sunday and enjoy burrito bowls or tacos all week long!
 Which means it’s also great for entertaining!
 Cinco de Mayo parties without the added stress of cooking while guests are there?
 Yes, please!